Sharp quantitative Talenti's inequality in particular cases: The case

 \section{The case $\J(E)=\norm{u_E}_\infty$}

-To deal with the case $p=\infty$ in \autoref{thm: pnorm}, we will follow a similar strategy to that of \autoref{thm: maintheorem}, but there are significant modification to the proofs.
-In this section we prove \begin{thm} Let $n\ge 1$ and $m\in(0,\abs{B_1})$.
+In this section, we deal with the case $p=\infty$ from \autoref{thm: maintheorem} that is a consequence of the following result: \begin{thm} Let $n\ge 1$ and $m\in(0,\abs{B_1})$.
 Then there exists a positive constant $c=c(m,n)$ such that for every $V\in\M_m$ we have